Kemalism: Kemalism and the Hittites

-Kemalism gave an important place to Hittites and the Hittite symbolism to construct the Turkish identity and nationhood.
-Kemalist researchers, such as Ahmet Ağaoğlu (who was an advisor to Atatürk and a politician who played an important role on creating Turkey's constitution of 1924), believed in that the nation has to portray Hittites as a world-domineering Turkish race with firm roots in Anatolia.

-Modern genetic researches on Turkish samples show that Anatolian Turks are mixage of Turkic tribes and Anatolian natives, however, unlike Kemalist thoughts, these two admixtures aren't originated from same ethnicity, race or identity.

 Statism

 Statism (devletçilik): Atatürk made clear in his statements and policies that Turkey's complete modernization was very much dependent on economic and technological development.
 The principle of Kemalist statism is generally interpreted to mean that the state was to regulate the country's general economic activities and engage in areas where private enterprises are not willing to do so.
-This was the result of post-revolutionary Turkey needing to redefine the relationship between societal and international capitalism.
-The revolution left Turkey in ruins, as the Ottoman Empire was focused on raw materials and was an open market in the international capitalist system.
-Post-revolutionary Turkey has been largely defined by its agricultural society, which includes many landlords and merchants.
+This was the result of post-independence war Turkey needing to redefine the relationship between societal and international capitalism.
+The war left Turkey in ruins, as the Ottoman Empire was focused on raw materials and was an open market in the international capitalist system.
+Post-war Turkey has been largely defined by its agricultural society, which includes many landlords and merchants.
 The control of people in the Turkish economy is quite evident from 1923 to the 1930s, but they still managed, through foreign joint investment, to establish a state economic enterprise.
-However, after the 1930s depression, there was a shift to more inward-looking development strategies during an era generally referred to as "etatism".
+However, after the Great Depression, there was a shift to more inward-looking development strategies during an era generally referred to as "etatism".
 During this era, the state had an active involvement in both capital accumulation and investment as well as in taking the interest of private businesses into consideration.
 The state often stepped into economic areas that the private sector did not cover, either due to not being strong enough or having simply failed to do so.
-These were often infrastructure projects and power stations, but also iron and steel industries, while the masses shouldered the burden of the capital accumulation.
+These were often infrastructure projects and power stations, but also iron and steel industries, while the masses shouldered the burden of capital accumulation.